mimnetto/mimnetto.github.io/README.md

   * [ACNH API](http://acnhapi.com/)
 * Responsive Design
   * I used media quarries and percentages when possible
+    * I only used media quarries for the text box.
+Percentages worked fine for the rest of it.
 * Graphics and Animations
   * I really wanted to use the CSS Animations
-    * The ballon graphics were previously made by me via photoshop
+    * The ballon graphics and background were previously made by me via photoshop for a friend
 * Modal
   * I've used modals before but this was the first one I made from scratch.